Back to Course

 In our opinion, the two concepts cannot be compared to each other.
 Web3 is mainly smart contracts that are implemented on public blockchains (e.g. Ethereum).
 In the crypto world, this branch of the internet is often compared to dApps.

 Web5 focuses mainly on decentralised web applications (DWAs).
 These are not blockchain-based.
-As a result, here we have a peer-to-peer network that exists independently.
+As a result, here we have a Peer-to-Peer network that exists independently.

 What is another difference?
 Web5 ensures that the user will have full control over their data, which they store in the DWN.
 Web3 stores this data in a decentralised network or distributed file system with IPFS.